voxeet/voxeet-uxkit-web-mixerlayout/README.md

 - participants sharing a screen
 - demo mode active

 The app then starts listening for update from the Platform about changes in the conference.
-For example, participants joining, starting videos or screenshares, and so on.
+For example, participants joining, starting videos or screenshare, and so on.
 The layout is formed using the other components.